gpsaggese-org/umd_classes/class_project/data605/Spring2026/projects/Benchmarking_Data_Science_Agents/README.md

 - Amulya Grace Bandlamudi

 ## Project Overview
-This project studies and compares publicly available data science benchmarks for AI agents, including DataSciBench, DSBench, MLE-Bench, GAIA, and SWE-bench.
-The goal is to understand how different benchmarks evaluate data science capabilities such as data analysis, machine learning engineering, and multi-step reasoning.
+This project builds a reproducible big data pipeline to collect, process, and compare publicly available AI benchmark datasets, including Chatbot Arena, MLE-Bench, SWE-bench, and GAIA.
+The goal is to understand how different benchmarks evaluate AI capabilities across dimensions such as human preference, ML engineering, code repair, and multi-step reasoning.

-We will collect leaderboard data from these benchmarks, analyze benchmark design (task type, evaluation metric, and difficulty), and compare agent performance across benchmarks.
-The project will produce a reproducible data analysis pipeline, visualizations, and a comparative research report.
+We collected 35,000+ rows of real benchmark data via the HuggingFace Datasets API and Kaggle API, processed 68,000+ rows using a DuckDB-powered analytical pipeline, and performed clustering, win rate analysis, and capability gap analysis across 1,274 agents.
+The project uses PyArrow for columnar storage, DuckDB for zero-copy SQL analytics, LangGraph for pipeline orchestration, and a Gemini/Claude LLM for automated interpretation of results.

+The pipeline produces a unified agent × benchmark matrix, 6 visualizations, and a comparative research report examining how benchmark design choices affect what AI capabilities are measured and how agents are ranked.

 ## Objectives
 - Collect benchmark leaderboard data